Abhinav-Bitragunta/Spam-EMail-Classifier/README.md

 ## About the model

-The dataset can be found in the train-mails and test-mails directories.

-The script used to train the models can be found in **Models.py**, and the models trained along with the TF-IDF vectorizer can be found in the **Models/** directory.
+The script used to train the models can be found in **Models.py**, and the models trained(except RandomForest, due to its large size) along with the TF-IDF vectorizer can be found in the **Models/** directory.

 Multiple models were trained on this dataset and achieved the following results: